 Angela McGowan has joined Harrisburg, PA firm Pillar + Aught.
 She was also named one of Central Penn Business Journal’s 2017 Forty Under 40.

 Joel McNaughton, founder of the Harrisburg, PA based McNaughton Company, was named one of Central Penn Business Journal’s 2017 Forty Under 40.

 Tara Schellhorn has been named a “New Leader of the Bar” by the New Jersey Law Journal.
 The Law Journal annually selects lawyers who “have already built accomplished careers and, despite their youth, have established themselves as leaders within their firms and organizations, as well as within the larger legal community.”
 Earlier this year, Tara was promoted to counsel at Riker, Danzig, Scherer, Hyland, Perretti, LLP, where she continues to practice in the Bankruptcy and Reorganization Group.
 Tara is also actively involved in the International Women’s Insolvency & Restructuring Confederation (IWIRC) and the American Bankruptcy Institute (ABI).

-David Sunday is seeking election as York County District Attorney in York, Pennsylvania.
+David Sunday won the Republican primary for York County District Attorney in York, Pennsylvania.
 Sunday currently serves as York County Chief Deputy Prosecutor of Major Crimes and Felony Drug Cases.
 He joined the district attorney’s office in 2009.